yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-connect/connect-cloud-shell.md

 ## Limitations

-For security reasons, cloud shell has the following limitations:
+Cloud shell has the following security limitations:

 - Sessions are limited to 15 minutes.
 If your session disconnects, close the browser tab and start a new session.
-- Cloud shell only has access to a subset of ysqlsh [meta-commands](#ysqlsh-meta-commands-in-cloud-shell).
+- You can only use a subset of ysqlsh [meta-commands](#ysqlsh-meta-commands-in-cloud-shell).

 {{< tip title="Cloud shell known issues" >}}